ShawnChenOfficial/Cloud-Hosting-Solution-for-TradeMe/README.md

 This is a project for Cloud Computing paper while author was studying in 2nd year of BIT The repository contains 3 digrams and a full documentation.

-The project requires to design cloud solution based on 3 levels of business scale of the TradeMe company.
+The project requires to design cloud solution based on 3 levels of business scale for the TradeMe company.

+Hint: all requirement are not real, just given by tutor.

 Scenario 1: